Published in 2020

 The council provides councillors with a wide range of support services to assist them in carrying out their work as councillors.
 Support services include typing of correspondence, post, message and enquiry services, council stationery, research service, room bookings, councillors' training, travel arrangements, expenses and subsistence payments and general enquiries.

-In addition to the Members’ Common Room, the council provides party rooms for each of the main political party groups within the council.
+The council provides party rooms for each of the main political party groups within the council.
 These may be used for meetings, work or discussions with constituents.

 All accommodation and facilities provided are for use in connection with council or constituency-business only.